RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #28

+Finished my first water of the day.
+Time to start a second one... and it is getting easier and easier to walk.
+I'll probably do my second stairs in the next few hours.
+Probably around lunch time.
+I'm getting hungry so probably bagel time for me.

 ## #27

 WOOT!!!!
 So I did my stairs, but today it felt easier than the other times... so